stephaneVercouillieBMID/slate/source/qes.html.md

 ## 3.5.
 Getting the User identification status info

 If the Identification Session Status Request has been sucessfully validated we will return an HTTP 200 OK response as in the example aside.
-Meaning that the User can perform a Sign transaction with itsme®.
+In other words, you will get the confirmation that the User can perform a Sign transaction with itsme® and retrieve the User certificate reference value.

-XXXXXXXXXXXXXXXXXXXXXXXXX Reference of the certificate can also be retrieved in the response

 The response body will include the following values: